 We start with a customized investigation of your health and lifestyle as it is.
 One of our specialists will walk you through an average day.

-Because renovation projects cause a certain amount of upheaval, we strive to incorporate present and future needs in our design, so that you only need to go through the decision, waiting, and cost of construction once.
+Because aging in place remodeling projects cause a certain amount of upheaval, we strive to incorporate present and future needs in our design, so that you only need to go through the decision, waiting, and cost of construction once.

-What Are Some General Considerations in the Design Process for Chronic Illness?
+What Are Some General Considerations in the Design Process for Chronic Diseases?

 First and foremost, each design suits the individual.
 However, we also keep in mind the following when creating a living space for a person with a chronic condition.